Pskov State University: Soviet Union era

 In 1934, the Pskov Pedagogical Institute moved to a separate building and administration.
 The university was transformed into a two-year teachers’ institute for the training of teachers of seven-year schools was opened.
 The previous departments were transformed into faculties.
 The university had two faculties - physico-mathematical and natural sciences.
 In 1935, the Soviet government added the name of Sergei Mironovich Kirov to the name of the Pskov Pedagogical Institute.

 In 1936, the first classes graduated from the pedagogical and teaching institutes.
 There were 933 graduates in total before 1941.
 On July 8, 1941, during the German invasion of the USSR, institute employees fled Pskov to Kirov.
 The institutes suspended operations until the end of World War II.
 By the end of the war, the facilities for the two institutes had been almost completely destroyed.
 In May 1945, the Soviet Government started rebuilding the institutes, starting with four faculties: physico-mathematical, natural sciences, history, and literature.
 In 1952, the teacher's institute was disbanded.

-In 1956, the institute inaugurated a five-year term of study and started to train multi-skilled teachers.
+In 1956, the institute inaugurated a five-year term of study and started to train teachers.
 In 1957, the Vyborg Pedagogical Institute in Vyborg, Russia, was merged into the Pskov Pedagogical Institute.
 The number of teachers increased by 100 people, and the number of students by more than 1,000.
 On June 15, 1963, the faculty of foreign languages was established.